You should see this video clip spam and possible virus

 Do bigger targets attract viruses?

-November 19th, 2009 Paul Wallbank Posted in Apple, Virus, Windows 7, Windows 95, Windows 98, Windows ME, Windows Vista, Windows XP, security No Comments »
+November 19th, 2009 Paul Wallbank Posted in Apple, security, Virus, Windows 7, Windows 95, Windows 98, Windows ME, Windows Vista, Windows XP 1 Comment »

 I bought a Mac because I was fed up with my kids infecting the family computer.
 Now I’m reading Macs may be more vulnerable because virus writers attack popular computer systems.
 Is this true and should I get an anti virus for my Mac?